Building Societies Members Association and You

 - CHECK FOR A TICK BOX BURIED IN THE SMALL PRINT

-The standard of corporate governance of building societies is very poor.
+The standard of corporate governance of building societies is very poor and accountability is very weak.
 Building society voting papers are not democratic.
-Directors may arrange them and any accompanying literature so that you will vote as they wish.
+Directors may arrange them and any accompanying literature so that you will vote as they wish and that is the purpose of the infamous “Quick Vote”.
 Members of many societies will one day be surprised if the voting papers are not biased.

 If there is a member-nominated candidate standing for election as a democratic mutual supporter, vote only for the member candidate and no one else.
 To vote for people in addition to the member nominated-candidate will reduce the chances of the member-nominated candidate.